Seattle Knob and Tube Rewiring Service

 Larger Partial Replacement

-$9,500–$18,000+Common when multiple rooms, circuits, or older-home areas still rely on legacy wiring.
+$9,500–$18,000+This range often applies when multiple rooms, circuits, or older-home areas still rely on legacy wiring.

 Whole-Home K&T Rewire

-$17,000–$35,000+Common for older homes where knob-and-tube wiring is active in many parts of the property.
+$17,000–$35,000+A full rewire usually makes sense when knob-and-tube wiring remains active in many parts of the property.

 Complex Rewire + Upgrades

-$25,000–$45,000+Common when the project also includes plaster access, panel replacement, service upgrades, or extensive modernization.
+$25,000–$45,000+Costs can rise when the project also includes plaster access, panel replacement, service upgrades, or extensive modernization.

 | Seattle Cost Factor | Common Price Impact | What Affects the Cost |